BioDAS/biodas.github.io/wiki/Current_events.md

 setting up DAS/1 servers (lots of protein data) and developing DAS clients.

-Around this EU-wide collaboration we are organizing two DAS-related workshops to which we would like to invite you as well.
+Around this EU-wide collaboration they are organizing two DAS-related workshops.
 They will both be held in the last week of February, location is the Genome Campus in Hinxton / Cambridge, U.K.

 workshop 1: DAS client developers workshop Monday 26/2/2007 main
 organizer: Andreas Prlic for more info please see: